russmack/lifxcmd/README.md

-    -i, --interval <FLASH INTERVAL>         The length of the flash -p, --power <POWER LEVEL>               Changes the power level on/off -s, --saturation <SATURATION>           Set the saturation of the device
+    -i, --interval <FLASH INTERVAL>         The length of the flash -p, --power <POWER LEVEL>               Changes the power level on/off -s, --saturation <SATURATION>           Set the saturation of the device -n, --subnet <SUBNET>                   Specify the device subnet
 ```

 Examples
 ```
+Turn light on, with optional subnet.
+./lifxcmd -p on -n 192.168.1.255

 Change colour to slate_gray instantly, by colour name:
 ./lifxcmd -c slate_gray